 Let’s get started!

-Overall, I have two favourites:
+Overall, we have two favourites:

 Most CBD vapes are derived from CBD isolate, this device uses a whole plant extract to maximise the synergistic effects of hemp (the entourage effect).

-The device itself is made from CCELL.
+The device itself is made by CCELL.

 The vape cartridge has a ceramic core that uses variable heat technology, which heats the vape oil according to the puff time—automatically optimising each puff according to the viscosity of the extract, ensuring a perfect and smooth pull each time which is easy to inhale.

-There’s no need to power the device on or wait for it to heat up, all you do is take a puff and a light at the end of the pen lets you know it’s vapourising the CBD concentrate.
+There’s no need to power the device on or wait for it to heat up, all you do is take a puff and a light at the end of the pen lets you know it’s vapourising the CBD wax concentrate.

 Being a slim device, its perfect for use on the go and its rechargeable 350 mAh battery can keep even the most hardcore vaper going for days on end without needing to recharge!

-Including an analysis of the terpenes in the product to give you insight into the exact makeup of the broad spectrum hemp extract!
+While this doesn’t Include an analysis of the terpenes in the product to give you insight into the exact makeup of the broad spectrum hemp extract!

-If you’re interested in vaping but with your own CBD e-liquid or distillate, the Rubi makes an excellent choice.
+f you’re interested in vaping but with your own CBD e-liquid or distillate, the Rubi makes an excellent choice.
 All you need to do is puff away as it has no buttons either.

 It’s a sleek and stealthy portable vapouriser, which uses a 1ml open pod system that you refill with the vape juice of your choice.